Markets

 FRANCE-LA-CLUSAZ-OFF-PISTE-AVALANCHE-WARNING

-Warning sign (Stéphane Mouchmouche/Hans Lucas /Getty Images)
+Warning sign (Stéphane Mouchmouche/Getty Images)

 Wedbush’s Dan Ives warns Trump’s new focus on household electricity bills risks “slowing down the data center buildouts” at a “crucial time”

-Hyperscalers’ margins look well-positioned to absorb some higher costs, but some have better trends than others.
+Hyperscalers’ margins look well positioned to absorb some higher costs, but some have better trends than others.

 Call it SophAI’s choice.

-US President Donald Trump is aiming to shield American households from one of the negative side effects of the AI boom — higher electricity prices — calling on tech giants to “pay their own way.”
+President Donald Trump is aiming to shield American households from one of the negative side effects of the AI boom — higher electricity prices — by calling on tech giants to “pay their own way.”

-This call was quickly answered by Microsoft, which unveiled a “community-first AI infrastructure plan” that will see the company aim to privatize the financial impacts of their electricity demands on the grid, among other measures.
+This call was quickly answered by Microsoft, which unveiled a “community-first AI infrastructure plan” that will see the company aim to privatize the financial impacts of its electricity demands on the grid, among other measures.

-Wedbush Securities’ global head of technology research Dan Ives expects similar plans from other tech giants to “follow soon,” he said in a note to clients on Tuesday.
+Wedbush Securities’ global head of technology research, Dan Ives, expects similar plans from other tech giants to “follow soon,” he said in a note to clients on Tuesday.

-While this initiative alleviates a major headache from the Trump administration, this will create a larger bottleneck with big tech organizations looking to build out large data center footprints as quickly as possible without impacting the bottom-line with this potentially slowing down the data center buildouts with the US entering a crucial time of the AI Revolution with the US facing significant energy shortages/issues to fuel data center buildouts.”
+“While this initiative alleviates a major headache from the Trump administration, this will create a larger bottleneck with big tech organizations looking to build out large data center footprints as quickly as possible without impacting the bottom-line with this potentially slowing down the data center buildouts with the US entering a crucial time of the AI Revolution with the US facing significant energy shortages/issues to fuel data center buildouts.”

 In November, Nvidia CEO Jensen Huang said “China is going to win the AI race” because it has a more favorable regulatory environment and cheaper access to power.